National Guard called to respond to Minneapolis violence

-MINNEAPOLIS (AP) — Minnesota Gov. Tim Walz called in the National Guard on Thursday as looting broke out in St. Paul and a wounded Minneapolis braced for more violence after rioting over the death of a handcuffed black man in police custody reduced parts of one neighborhood to a smoking shambles.
+MINNEAPOLIS (AP) — Minnesota Gov. Tim Walz called in the National Guard on Thursday as looting broke out in St. Paul and a wounded Minneapolis braced for more violence after rioting over the death of George Floyd, a handcuffed black man in police custody, reduced parts of one neighborhood to a smoking shambles.

 Another protest was announced for Thursday evening near county offices in downtown Minneapolis.
 Some stores in Minneapolis and the suburbs closed early, fearing more strife.
 The city shut down its light-rail system and planned to stop all bus service out of safety concerns.